ayoskovich/ayoskovich/README.md

 - 👋 Hi, I’m @ayoskovich
-- 👀 I’m interested in Python
+- 👀 I’m interested in analyzing data.
-- 🌱 I’m currently learning how to deploy solutions using AWS
+- 💼 At my day job I build web applications with `Python`, `AWS`, and `PostgreSQL`.

 <!---
 ayoskovich/ayoskovich is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.